-OUR FALL 2021 APPLICATION IS CLOSED
+OUR SPRING 2022 APPLICATION IS NOW CLOSED

 Defining your experience.

 New Hires participate in weekly training sessions led by the Director of Development.
 Innovo also hosts training, development, and networking sessions with professionals from a number of firms across the consulting industry.